 Photo credit: Global Journalists Security

-The Sotloff's present their first University of Miami Sotloff Memorial Journalism scholarship to student Carlen Dickerson at a Dolphins game.
+The Sotloff's present their first annual University of Miami Sotloff Memorial Journalism scholarship to student Carlen Dickerson at a Dolphins game.
 2LIVES has pledged a $125,000 endowed scholarship fund to UM School of Journalism in memory of Steven.

 Grammy Award winner Dave Matthews hugs Lauren Sotloff after he dedicates his hit song "Mercy" to her brother Steven.